digitaltrails/jouno/README.md

    + Forwarding of filtered messages to the desktop as DBUS-notifications.
    + Journal message-burst bundling to minimise desktop notifications.
    + Controls and options to enable/disable forwarding.
+   + Optional forwarding of the xorg-session.log or wayland-session.log to the systemd-journal (consolidated desktop logging).
  * Filtering
    + Filtering to include or exclude messages.
    + Plain-text and regular-expression filtering.